The Road from Receptionist to Stylist

 She Makes it Look Easy

 Charity handled the job with ease.
 The stylists noticed.
-Mel, a veteran stylist, saw Charity asking questions about the process and her natural knack with clients.
+Mel, a veteran stylist, saw Charity asking questions about the process and her natural knack for clients.
 She knew Charity had dabbled in art and encouraged her to pursue a career in hair.
 “Hair is in your blood.” she’d say.

 School, School, and School